Board of Appeals FAQs

 The Board of Appeals may hear appeals from decisions of all County agencies, any administrative decision made by Anne Arundel County as well as decisions from the Administrative Hearing Officer.

 This Board does not hear property tax appeals.
 The Property Tax Appeals Board is a separate department and can be reached at (410) 974-2374.

 Hearings before the Board of Appeals are “de novo”, Latin for anew; afresh; again; from the beginning.
 The Board members have no knowledge of the case prior to the hearing.
-Anything that transpired or took place before the Administrative Hearing Officer, Personnel, Planning & Zoning, the Animal Control Officer, or anyone else is not automatically presented to the Board for the applicant’s appeal.
+Anything that transpired or took place before the Administrative Hearing Officer, Personnel, Planning & Zoning, Animal Control, or anyone else is not automatically presented to the Board for the applicant’s appeal.
 The applicant and/or protestant, even a County representative, has to present their case anew.

 Who will be present at the hearing?

-In addition to the Board Members, a Clerk to the Board, the Board’s counsel, and the stenographer will be present.
+In addition to the Board Members, a Clerk to the Board, the Board’s counsel, and a court reporter will be present.
 The County will usually have at least one representative at the hearing, and anyone who is in favor of or against the appeal may be present, with their counsel representing any of the above.